 - Animal-Themed Superbeing: Parodied.
 Every one of them has eaten a SMILE that gives them a Zoan power but, since SMILE are faulty Devil Fruits, most of them give the Gifter a goofy appearance, like a rooster instead of the hair.

 - Blessed with Suck: While they all gain useful powers in one way or another, many of them become horrifically or hilariously deformed by the various animal parts manifesting in seemingly random and unpredictable ways on their bodies.

-- Body Horror: Gifters of the crew have random animal body parts sprouting from certain parts of their bodies.
-In fact, they look like incomplete Zoans.
-One Gifter can even turn his hand into a wolf's head!
+- Body Horror: Gifters of the crew have random animal body parts sprouting from certain parts of their bodies or just outright merged into them in general, making them look like incomplete Zoans.

 - Elite Mooks: They are quite stronger than Pleasures and Waiters, giving some trouble to the Minks in Zou.
 Against named characters, they tend to lean more towards mere grunts, however.